GamesDoneQuick/gdq-break-channels/CONTRIBUTING.md

 The graphics themselves are built using React with hooks.
 Use of [use-nodecg](https://npmjs.com/package/use-nodecg) hooks is recommended.

+On top of the `useReplicant` hook provided by use-nodecg, we have an additional `usePreloadedReplicant` hook that will return the current replicant value if it's already been defined.
+The only replicants that are guaranteed to be already defined are the `break-channel`, `total` and `currentEvent` replicants, so this hook should only be used with those.

 ### Locking

 Your component will be provided props that contain two functions: a